xrdocs/xrdocs.github.io/_getting-started/2016-06-13-generate-api-key-iosxr-vagrant-private-beta.md

-*  Now login using your CCO ID:
+*  Now login using your CCO ID